nicolaiw/Connect4Challenge/README.md

 }
 ```
 [See](https://github.com/Jallah/Connect4Challenge/blob/master/src/Connect4Challenge.Interface/ConnectFour.fs)
-You can wirte your Code in every .NET Language (even in VB.Net :P)

 ## Explaination
 The ``Name`` property is just your name or alias.
 The Move method gets a 2D Array.
 This param contains the current Pitch.